Skip to main content

 Gift-card workflows have different failure modes: wrong delivery channel, duplicate sends, and resend handling.
 At larger volume, even low support rates become material workload.

-International and cross-border constraints remain unresolved in these excerpts.
+Confirm international and cross-border constraints with the relevant authority before expanding.
 Vendor coverage claims, for example large country or reward catalogs, do not by themselves confirm your legal, tax, or payout feasibility by market.

 Related: Automating Market Research Incentive Disbursements: How to Pay 10000 Survey Respondents in 24 Hours.